Windthorn-Paradoxan/EMX-AtlantisOS/README.md

 Everything may follow that same model.
 From nothing all the way through math, physics, biology, cognition, technology Like mirrors, you can't see the reflection of until you see the design at its core.

+The reason these things seem vauge, mysterious, myhical, unfounded, crank, and are brushed aside is simple If reality by nature is balanced, and there is no discrete "heirachy", It is not "law" of the universe to submit It expresses equality in knowledge, gender, and everything there is along with equal respect It says bias is just a boolean decision, not a universal constant It says we are to respect and care for the balance, not rule it It says we are not to hide behind any one power as a shield for our agenda It does not say there is no greater power
+It does suggest if there is, we are responsible for ourselves anyway

 Don't Panic! ;)
 Hello World!
 Everything, is DATA!